Is Marrow Enough for NEET PG? Honest Analysis for 2026 Aspirants

 Marrow's free access is heavily restricted — limited question access, no video lectures, and no meaningful practice capability.
 For budget-constrained students who need to evaluate a platform before committing Rs 10,000-15,000, the barrier to entry is high.

-NEETPGAI offers a permanent free tier: 10 MCQs per day across all 19 subjects, full AI explanations, and AI tutor access with no credit card required and no trial expiration.
+NEETPGAI offers a permanent free tier: unlimited MCQ practice across all 19 subjects (real PYQs included), full AI explanations, and AI tutor access with no credit card required and no trial expiration.

 No NEET PG topper in recent years (2023-2025) has publicly credited a single platform as their sole preparation resource.
 Based on publicly shared strategies from AIR sub-100 scorers: